wheatman/Packed-Compressed-Sparse-Row/python/README.md

 # Packed Compressed Sparse Row for Python

 The present README offers comprehensive instructions for utilizing the Python-based implementation of PCSR.
+You can follow along by running the python program within the ```python``` directory, where the Shared Object file is located at.

 ## Compiling PCSR.cpp into the .so file